splunk/addonfactory-ucc-generator/docs/contributing.md

 1. Small PRs ([blogpost](https://testing.googleblog.com/2024/07/in-praise-of-small-pull-requests.html))
 1. When fixing a bug, include a test that reproduces the issue in the same pull request (the test should fail without your changes)
 1. If you are refactoring, ensure adequate test coverage exists for the target area.
 If coverage is insufficient, create tests in a separate pull request first.
 This approach provides a safety net for validating current behavior and simplifies code reviews.
+1. A feature should have unit, smoke and UI tests, if applicable
+1. It is encourage to record a demo of your change, or schedule a meeting for reviewers

 ## Build and Test